genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 ## Introduction

 With Fuse we can determine our own layouts.
-This way, we can reimplement our existing layout designs or if we're adventurous, create new ones.
 This is achieved by utilizing two basic layout components (vertical & horizontal) along with their various parameters.
 The verticalLayout and horizontalLayout render their contents vertically and horizontally respectively.

 With layouts you can: